Kleo-Karap/KPA_thesis/README.md

 # Key Point Analysis in Greek: A New Dataset and Baselines
 This repo contains the code implementations for developing baseline solutions for the [Key Point Analysis Shared Tasks's subtasks](https://github.com/IBM/KPA_2021_shared_task) (Key Point Matching-KPM and Key Point Generation-KPG) in Greek, a low-resource language.
-This thesis project is submitted in partial fulfillment of the requirements for the [MSc in “Language Technology”](https://www.di.uoa.gr/en/studies/graduate/lg) in the [Department of Informatics and Telecommunications of National and Kapodistrian University of Athens (NKUA)](https://www.di.uoa.gr/en)
+The project is submitted in partial fulfillment of the requirements for the [MSc in “Language Technology”](https://www.di.uoa.gr/en/studies/graduate/lg) in the [Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens (NKUA)](https://www.di.uoa.gr/en).
+Each folder contains code related to specific project stages.

+# 1. ArgKP-2021 Dataset Translation (EN-GR)
+- Zero-shot translation of the arguments, key points, topics of the ArgKP-2021 train set.
+The dataset has been made availalble in HugginFace: https://huggingface.co/datasets/Kleo/ArgKP_2021_GR

+# 2. Experiments KPM

+# 3. Experiments KPG
 # Hardware used
 - Number of nodes: 1
 - Number of GPUs per node: 1